supermodularxyz/simplegrants/frontend/README.md

 # Copy .env over
 $ cp .env.example .env.local

+# If running for production, use .env.production
+$ cp .env.example .env.production

 ```

 ⚠️ **Make sure to update the .env.local file with your values!**